 After a car wreck on the winding Mulholland Drive renders a woman amnesiac, she and a perky Hollywood-hopeful search for clues and answers across Los Angeles in a twisting venture beyond dreams and reality.

 The discovery of a severed human ear found in a field leads a young man on an investigation related to a beautiful, mysterious nightclub singer and a group of psychopathic criminals who have kidnapped her child.

 A Victorian surgeon rescues a heavily disfigured man who is mistreated while scraping a living as a side-show freak.
-Behind his monstrous facade, there is revealed a person of intelligence and sensitivity.
+Behind his monstrous façade, there is revealed a person of kindness, intelligence and sophistication.

 A bright-eyed young actress travels to Hollywood, only to be ensnared in a dark conspiracy involving a woman who was nearly murdered, and now has amnesia because of a car crash.
 Eventually, both women are pulled into a psychotic illusion involving a dangerous blue box, a director named Adam Kesher, and the mysterious night club Silencio.Written by

 430 of 626 people found this review helpful.

 Was this review helpful to you?

 | Report this